uofu-emb/rtos/labs/1.testing/README.md

 * Read and document unfamiliar code.
 * Navigate documentation.
 * Write unit tests.
+* Run tests in simulation
+* Run tests on hardware
 * Write a manual test procedure.
 * Refactor for ease of testing.